Physician Assistant Studies

 Goal #2: To provide high-quality clinical, educational experiences that ensure all graduates possess the skills and knowledge required for entry-level practice as a physician assistant.

-RATIONALE: The 12 months of clinical education provides the framework for our students to successfully complete programmatic requirements for entry-level practice as a physician assistant.
+Rationale: The 12 months of clinical education provides the framework for our students to successfully complete programmatic requirements for entry-level practice as a physician assistant.
 Students identify the case in the first 2-weeks of each rotation and submit the case at the end of the week

 a.
 End of rotation written case score- During each of the 8 required rotations, students must write up and submit a case they were involved in.
 Grading for each written case includes history, physical examination, differential diagnosis, diagnostic plan, treatment plan, and standards of care.